 Angela’s working career has included Camp Director for 200 low-income girls, Case Manager for an in-patient Psychiatric Hospital, Technical Writer for a Nuclear Power Plant, and Grants Writer for the Sarasota Family YMCA.
-She began work at The Homeless Coalition in July 2008 and was promoted to Executive Director in May of 2009.
+She began work at The Homeless Coalition in 2008 and was Executive Director from 2009 until 2017.

 Angela has spear-headed multiple building campaigns for youth housing and shelter projects as well as managing foster care/child welfare contracts in excess of $80,000,000 per year.
 In 2005 Angela designed the YMCA Reads Program, with a 1.5 million dollar earmark from the Florida Legislature, to bring one on one reading mentors to 1st and 2nd grade students at 35 of Florida’s lowest performing schools.
 In 2007 Angela was one of the founding members of Vision North Port and the Imagine North Port Community Master Planning Initiative.

-Angela, as CEO of The Homeless Coalition and Lead Agency for the Continuum of Care on Homelessness, guides both entities with successful strategic planning and community building to assist the homeless and agencies that serve the homeless and poverty stricken populations of Charlotte County.
+Angela, as CEO of The Gulf Coast Partnership and Lead Agency for the Continuum of Care on Homelessness, guides successful strategic planning and community building to assist the homeless and agencies that serve the homeless and poverty stricken populations of Charlotte County.

 Tracy came to The Homeless Coalition in 2007.
 Starting as an intake coordinator Tracy worked to assist clients with access to needed programs.
 Shortly after starting Tracy’s’ skill sets moved her into the role of bookkeeper where she served until being promoted into the capacity of H.M.I.S Administrator, serving in that position until March of 2010.

 Tracy was again promoted to the leadership role of Grants Administrator where she serves today.
 During the last two years Tracy has administered more than $1.5 million dollars in grant awards.